UPLiFT: Efficient Pixel-Dense Feature Upsampling with Local Attenders: Additional Details for Predictive Tasks

 \myparagraph{JAFAR \cite{couairon2025jafar}:} JAFAR also uses a cross-attention-based approach to perform direct $14\times$ feature upsampling.
 We build on the evaluation protocols of JAFAR for segmentation and depth estimation, and we compare with the official JAFAR for DINOv2-S/14 model from \cite{couairon2025jafar}.

 \myparagraph{AnyUp \cite{wimmer2025anyup}:} AnyUp proposes a modified version of the JAFAR architecture which is designed with an additional ``feature-agnostic layer'' that enables the model to generalize to different backbones at inference time.
 Note that AnyUp is still initially trained with features from a particular backbone for upsampling training.
 Moreover, the results of \cite{wimmer2025anyup} show that performing inference with a different backbone than was used in training leads to poorer downstream performance than using the same backbone for both training and evaluation, suggesting that training model-specific upsamplers is still preferable for performance.
-For this study, we compare with the official AnyUp model distributed by \cite{wimmer2025anyup}.
+For this study, we compare with both AnyUp-v1 and AnyUp-v2 as distributed by \cite{wimmer2025anyup}.
+AnyUp-v2 differs from AnyUp-v1 in two key ways.
+First, it uses NATTEN \cite{hassani2023neighborhood} to improve the efficiency of its windowed attention operations.
+Second, it uses multiple proxy backbones during training, instead of a single backbone like AnyUp-v1.
+This use of multiple proxies is intended to improve generalization to new backbones, but it may also contribute to the slightly lower performance of AnyUp-v2 with DINOv2 as observed in Table \ref{tab:lp}.